Faculty Leaves and Special Academic Assignments

 - Leave from the Instructional Budget

 A faculty member on leave from the instructional budget (also known as release time from the instructional budget) continues to hold a full-time appointment paid from a funding source(s) administered by the University.
 This category of leave comprises research appointments to contracts and grants administered by the University, to Faculty Development Program awards and other non-faculty salaries, to institutional research awards, and to awards from external funding agencies when the funds are administered by the University.
 The maximum leave that can be approved at any one time is one academic year, i.e., through the end of the fiscal year in which the leave begins.
 A separate request must be submitted for extension of a leave from the instructional budget beyond one year.

 Faculty Research Assignments: Faculty Research Assignments (FRAs) are funded jointly by the Faculty Development Program and the faculty salaries budget in the applicant's department.
-Upon notification of an FRA award, the faculty recipient should complete the Faculty Request for Leave form, which must be approved by the department chair, dean, and the Executive Vice President and Provost to implement the leave.
+Upon notification of an FRA award, the faculty recipient should complete the Faculty Request for Leave form, which must be approved by the department chair and dean to implement the leave.